7400-series integrated circuits: Overview

 The 7400 series contains hundreds of devices that provide everything from basic logic gates, flip-flops, and counters, to special purpose bus transceivers and arithmetic logic units (ALU).
 Specific functions are described in a list of 7400 series integrated circuits.
-Some TTL logic parts were made with an extended military-specification temperature range.
+Some TTL parts were made with an extended military-specification temperature range.
 These parts are prefixed with 54 instead of 74 in the part number.
-A short-lived 64 prefix on Texas Instruments parts indicated an industrial temperature range; this prefix had been dropped from the TI literature by 1973.
+The less-common 64 and 84 prefixes on Texas Instruments parts indicated an industrial temperature range.
 Since the 1970s, new product families have been released to replace the original 7400 series.
-More recent TTL logic families were manufactured using CMOS or BiCMOS technology rather than TTL.
+More recent TTL-compatible logic families were manufactured using CMOS or BiCMOS technology rather than TTL.

 Today, surface-mounted CMOS versions of the 7400 series are used in various applications in electronics and for glue logic in computers and industrial electronics.
 The original through-hole devices in dual in-line packages (DIP/DIL) were the mainstay of the industry for many decades.
 They are useful for rapid breadboard-prototyping and for education and remain available from most manufacturers.
 The fastest types and very low voltage versions are typically surface-mount only, however.

 The first part number in the series, the 7400, is a 14-pin IC containing four two-input NAND gates.
 Each gate uses two input pins and one output pin, with the remaining two pins being power (+5 V) and ground.
 This part was made in various through-hole and surface-mount packages, including flat pack and plastic/ceramic dual in-line.
 Additional characters in a part number identify the package and other variations.

 Unlike the older resistor-transistor logic integrated circuits, bipolar TTL gates were unsuitable to be used as analog devices, providing low gain, poor stability, and low input impedance.
 Special-purpose TTL devices were used to provide interface functions such as Schmitt triggers or monostable multivibrator timing circuits.
 Inverting gates could be cascaded as a ring oscillator, useful for purposes where high stability was not required.